 Safety and tolerance by the body

 The EFSA sets the acceptable daily intake at 4 mg/kg for stevia versus 15 mg/kg for sucralose.
-The non-toxicity thresholds (NOAEL) reach 970 mg/kg and 1500 mg/kg, respectively, revealing a wider safety margin for the synthetic sweetener.
-These values are based on extensive toxicological tests including multi-generational animal trials.
+The non-toxicity thresholds (NOAEL) reach 970 mg/kg and 1500 mg/kg respectively, revealing a wider safety margin for the synthetic sweetener.
+These values are based on extensive toxicological tests including multi-generational animal studies.

-Studies on rodents have shown insulin stimulation when administering sweeteners, but these results are not confirmed in humans according to a recent meta-analysis involving 1,200 participants.
+Studies on rodents have shown insulin stimulation when sweeteners are administered, but these results are not verified in humans according to a recent meta-analysis involving 1,200 participants.
 Inter-species metabolic differences explain this divergence, highlighting the need to prioritize human clinical data.

 Impact on metabolic health